ONLYOFFICE/docspace-api-sdk-python/docs/SettingsCommonSettingsApi.md

 Get supported languages

-Returns a list of all the available portal languages in the format of a two-letter or four-letter language code (e.g. \"de\", \"en-US\", etc.).
+Returns a list of all the available portal languages in the format of a two-letter or four-letter language code (e.g. "de", "en-US", etc.).

 ### Example